Table of Contents

 Reward Yourself

-Once you’ve successfully completed your goal to write 10000 words a day, reward yourself.
+Once you’ve successfully completed your goal to write 10,000 words in a day, reward yourself.
 You’ve done well, and you deserve to be rewarded for your efforts.
+I’m a fan of a good movie or a few episodes of something I’ve been saving.
+The reward doesn’t need to be expensive.
+It just needs to be something you enjoy that’s separate from work.

 Not that I have EVER written 10,000 words in a day, however even in writing sessions, aimed at quantity, I find that keyword/concepts can direct me, and helps me to avoid writing mere gibberish.
 However, that being said, there is something to be said about just writing, and we know that you are the King at that!